 In Conclusion

-An LLC has to file many types of reports, such as Application for Reinstatement, Periodic Report of a limited partnership (usually filed by the exempt nonprofit organization), etc., which are required depending on the type of entity.
+An LLC must file various types of reports, such as the Application for Reinstatement and the Periodic Report of a Limited Partnership (typically filed by an exempt nonprofit organization), depending on the entity’s type.
 The Annual Report is mandatory irrespective of the entity type.
 It requires compliance across entities.